Mayfly277/mayfly277.github.io/_posts/2022-07-03-GOADv2-pwning_part1.md

 nmap -Pn -p- -sC -sV -oA full_scan_goad 192.168.56.10-12,22-23
 ```

-Let's analyse this command :
+Let's analyze this command :
 - `-Pn` don't do ping scan and scan all ip
-- `-p-` scan the 56000 ports instead of the default nmap 1000 first ports by default
+- `-p-` scan the 56000 ports instead of the default nmap 1000 top ports by default
 - `-sC` play the default script for reconnaissance
 - `-sV` enumerate the version
-- `-oA` write results in the 3 availables format (nmap classic, grep format, xml format)
+- `-oA` write results in the 3 available format (nmap classic, grep format, xml format)

-- The full scan result is :
+- The full scan result is:

 ```
 Nmap scan report for sevenkingdoms.local (192.168.56.10)